Syndace/python-xeddsa/ref10/README.md

 Sadly, the documentation does not state, WHY the function could fail.
 This makes it impossible to react to the failure, thus the possible failure gets ignored in the example above.

-### 3.2.2 Mac OS

-On Mac OS, the go-to random API is `SecRandomCopyBytes`, which is only available from objective-C and Swift, not from plain C.

-For that reason, `/dev/urandom` is the probably best choice on Mac OS.

 ### 3.3.
 Cross-platform dynamic libraries

 The guide uses `gcc` to compile the sources into shared object files and `ar` to create static libraries.